Skip to content

 I love adding a honey lime glaze to not only add a little more sweetness, but to help it stay fresh longer.
 The lime keeps the fruit from browning and adds a bright citrus flavor.
 When mixed with the honey, it makes a syrup consistency and coats the fruit perfectly.
 The flavor combination is outstanding.

 Sometimes I like to add in a little shredded coconut like in I do in my ambrosia salad recipe, or add in pine nuts or poppy seeds for a crunch.
-So simple, fresh and delicious!
-And don’t forget healthy too :)
+So simple, fresh and healthy and delicious, too.
+Other recipes with fruit that I love this time of year include this mandarin orange salad and rainbow fruit platter!

 Chopped fruit on cutting board.